ciathyza/skyrim-optimization-guide-2018/README.md

 #### 6.5 LODs

 LODs (Level Of Detail) are textures that are smaller and more resource-friendly than their full size counterparts and which are rendered by the game engine instead of hires textures when a textured object is far away from the player and texture detail isn't important because the object is in the distance.
 The difference between LODs and mipmaps is that LODs are actually not only lowres textures but also simplified meshes on which the textures are applied.
 Skyrim uses LODs for all large objects like rocks, trees, ground, houses, etc. to reduce the burden on the GPU.
 LODs can be generated with different levels of resolution and quality and this section walks you through generating the best-posssible LODs that wont eat up too much of your available VRAM.
-We will use three different tools to accomplish this: TES5LODGen, TexGen, and DynDOLOD and we set up these tools in Mod Organizer so that re-generating LODs will take the least amount of efforts because you will need to re-generate LODs from time to time after you installed new texture packs or mods like houses or city improvements, etc.
+We will use three different tools to accomplish this: **TES5LODGen**, **TexGen**, and **DynDOLOD** and we set up these tools in Mod Organizer so that re-generating LODs will take the least amount of efforts because you will need to re-generate LODs from time to time after you installed new texture packs or mods like houses or city improvements, etc.

 First get the tools and install them in a location where you keep all your modding tools.

   - [TES5LODGen](https://www.nexusmods.com/skyrim/mods/62698)
-  - [DynDOLOD](https://www.nexusmods.com/skyrim/mods/59721) (TextGen is included.
+  - [DynDOLOD](https://www.nexusmods.com/skyrim/mods/59721) (TexGen is included.
 Also download the **DynDOLOD Resources** package over Mod Organizer!)

 After that you want to create three empty mods in Mod Organizer (right-click on left list and chose 'Create Empty Mod').
 Respectively name them: